gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

     * `object_uuid` - (Required) The object UUID or id of the network.

-    * `ordering` - (Optional) Defines the ordering of the network interfaces.
+    * `ordering` - (Required) Defines the ordering of the network interfaces.
 Lower numbers have lower PCI-IDs.

     * `bootdevice` - (Optional, Computed) Make this network the boot device.
 This can only be set for one network.